jamescodesthings/gtm-cookbook/pages/basics.md

   - Most of the time you'll be using `Page Variables` > `Custom Javascript`
   - `Debug Mode` is in `Container Data`

+### Format
+You can change the output format for your variable.
+Most of the time you don't want to, but let's say it's `null` and you want a safe `boolean`.
+- Open the Variable
+- Edit the `Format`
+- Choose `Convert null to` and enter `false` in the input box